JadedRain/custom-ai-agent/README.md

 - Mobile friendly design

 Features:
-- Can see a player's current live game data including stats, items, KDA, champions, etc
+- Can see a player's past game data including stats, items, KDA, champions, etc
 - Can see a player's match history and whether the match was a win or loss
 - Can lookup a player and get information about them including winrate, most played champions, rank, etc